marcphilipp/marcphilipp.github.com/jekyll/_posts/2025-06-07-stf-milestone-4-parameterized-test-classes.markdown

   This post is part of the series on my work on JUnit supported by the [Sovereign Tech Fund](https://www.sovereign.tech/programs/fund) (STF).
 Please refer to the [initial post](/blog/2025/01/19/being-a-full-time-open-source-maintainer-supported-by-the-sovereign-tech-fund/) for context and a list of all posts.
 ---

-In version 5.0, JUnit Jupiter allowed introduced support for parameterizing test methods.
+In version 5.0, JUnit Jupiter introduced support for parameterizing test methods.
 In JUnit 4, only test classes could be parameterized.
 Therefore, being able to do so on the method level provided more flexibility.
 However, there are cases where a set of tests should be executed against the same sets of arguments.